sphinx-doc/sphinx/doc/config.rst

    configuration directory) that is the logo of the docs.
 It is placed at the top of the title page.
 Default: ``None``.

+.. confval:: latex_use_parts

+   If true, the topmost sectioning unit is parts, else it is chapters.
+Default:
+   ``False``.

+   .. versionadded:: 0.2.1

 .. confval:: latex_appendices

    Documents to append as an appendix to all manuals.